 It can severely affect your day to day life and make you very tired and depressed.

 People with advanced cancer can feel and be sick for different reasons.
+These include:

 - the cancer itself

 - a blockage in the bowel (bowel obstruction)

 - side effects of drugs such as painkillers

 - too little fluid in your body (dehydration)

 - kidney or liver problems

 There are different ways of controlling sickness in advanced cancer to make you feel more comfortable.